Buffered Image

 Unlike the Single Format Implementation, the destination may be another format than the display format.
 Consequently, the drawer must check the image format and the destination format.

-The following graph illustrates the drawing of an image (draw, rotate, or scale) in another image or display back buffer (to draw a shape, see Draw into the Image: Non-Display Format).
-This graph gathers both draw in a custom image and render a custom image.
+The following diagram illustrates the drawing of an image (draw, rotate, or scale) in another image or display back buffer (to draw a shape, see Draw into the Image: Non-Display Format).
+This diagram gathers both draw in a custom image and render a custom image.

 UI_IMAGE_DRAWING_draw_custom4 (to write in the BSP)